 Direct drive turbo trainers

-Wheel-off turbo trainers are known as direct drive trainers, and they offer a more realistic riding experience compared to wheel-on trainers.
+Wheel-off turbo trainers are known as direct drive trainers, and they offer a more realistic riding experience compared to wheel-on trainers - they are ultimately the best turbo trainers for performance.
 The majority of these turbos are smart and have an in-built power meter.
 Wahoo's top of the range smart direct drive model is the Kickr smart which sells for £999, while Tacx's premium offering is the Neo 2T smart for £1199.

 With a direct drive trainer the rear wheel is removed and the trainer takes its place.
 The bike attaches directly to the trainer at the rear dropouts and the bike’s chain drives a cassette that is connected to the trainer.